Jack Weston

 Jack Weston (born Morris Weinstein; August 21, 1924 – May 3, 1996) was an American actor.
-He was nominated for a Golden Globe Award in 1976 and a Tony Award in 1981.
+One obituary described him as a "chubby, bejowled actor who elevated anguish to a comic art."
+He was nominated for a Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for his performance in The Ritz (1976), and a Tony Award for Best Actor in a Play for The Floating Light Bulb (1981).

+Early life

+Weston was born Morris Weinstein to a Jewish family in Cleveland, Ohio.
+His younger brother, Sam, was also an actor who later became a director of adult films under the stage name Anthony Spinelli.

+He was drafted into the U.S. Army during World War II, serving as a machine gunner in the 34th Infantry Division in Italy and North Africa.
+After his discharge, he moved to New York City, and American Theatre Wing in New York with Lee Strasberg.
+He did not advance far professionally and returned to Cleveland, where he met Marge Redmond, another local actress, at the Cleveland Play House.
+The pair relocated to New York and were married there in 1950.

 Career

-Weston, a native of Cleveland, Ohio, usually played comic roles in films such as Cactus Flower (1969) and Please Don't Eat the Daisies (1960).
+Weston usually played comic roles in films such as Cactus Flower (1969) and Please Don't Eat the Daisies (1960).
 He occasionally took on heavier parts, such as the scheming crook and stalker, who along with Alan Arkin and Richard Crenna attempted to terrorize and rob a blind Audrey Hepburn in the 1967 film Wait Until Dark.